MJ Melendez Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff is second in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.89).

-- The White Sox give up the fourth-most home runs in baseball (196 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (196 total, 1.4 per game).

-- The right-hander's most recent appearance came on Tuesday against the Kansas City Royals, when he tossed 5 1/3 innings, surrendering four earned runs while giving up eight hits.
+- In his last time out on Tuesday, the righty tossed 5 1/3 innings against the Kansas City Royals, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.